-Getting hold of a permit to hike the Narrows top down is challenging and you need to be extremely organized.
-For most visitors to Zion, one day will be allocated to hiking notorious Angels Landing and the other day for hiking as far up the Narrows as possible.
+For most visitors to Zion, one day will be allocated to hiking Angels Landing and the other day for hiking from the bottom up as far possible into The Narrows.

-In October 2019, we hiked up and back down the Virgin River for a total of 8 hours, wading through water ankle deep, shin deep, knee deep and even waist deep.
-That’s what it takes to reach Big Springs, the furthest point permitted on a bottom up day hike return.
+We hiked The Narrows from the bottom up and back down the Virgin River for a total of 8 hours, wading through water ankle deep, shin deep, knee deep and even waist deep.
+That’s what it takes to reach Big Springs, the furthest point permitted on a bottom up day hike return in The Narrows.

-But the beauty of the bottom up day hike is you only go as far as you feel comfortable.
+But the beauty of hiking the slot canyon bottom up is that you only go as far as you feel comfortable.
 Then, you simply turn around and head back the same way.

 What Is The Famous Narrows Hike In Zion National Park?

-Remember, this is not a challenge – you don’t have to make it to the end.
+However, this hike is not a challenge and you don’t have to make it to the end.
 Getting all the way to Big Springs is challenging and it will take you almost all day.

 Is Fitness A Major Factor When Hiking The Narrows?